International Committee for the Promotion of Chinese Industrial Cooperatives

 The highest organ of power of the Committee is the General Assembly.

-The General Assembly shall be held every five years, its function and powers are:
+The General Assembly shall be held every three to five years, its function and powers are:

 1. Elect and recall the members of the Executive Board;